suspect-devices/digithink/docs/rethinkeverything/no-canonical/utah.md

 mount /dev/nvme0n1p2 /mnt/wtfdebian/
 ```

-## convert from netplan back to /etc/network/interfaces
+## Convert from netplan back to /etc/network/interfaces

 Somewhere along the last few ubuntu updates ubuntus netplan started becoming unusable.
 Sometimes the updates would overwrite the existing configuration without backing it up.
 When I tried to set up a fresh bridge configuration it refused.
+So stick a fork in it and turn it over we are done.

 ```
 apt install bridge-utils